CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 **Parameters**

 * `(string) $bundle`
-: The bundle
+: The bundle.
 * `(array) $config`
-: Optional config
+: Optional config.

 **Return Values**

 `bool`

-> The result of the installation
+> The result of the installation.

 **Throws Exceptions**